What is a gift inter vivos policy and when should it be used?

 In 1½ years the first gift will have been made 7 years ago, so drops out of the inheritance tax calculation.
 The remaining gift of £240,000 will then be less than the nil rate band, and therefore taper relief would never be able to apply to the later gift.
 A gift inter vivos policy for the taxation liability on this amount is therefore not a suitable solution.
 In this instance a level term assurance for £96,000, with a 7-year term, would be appropriate, this being equivalent to the 40% tax liability.

 The story would be different though if instead of being a potentially exempt transfer, the first gift had been to a discretionary trust and therefore a chargeable lifetime transfer.
-In those circumstances, although there would be no further tax to pay on the first gift, it would still be taken into account in calculating the tax payable on the second gift.
+In those circumstances, although there would be no further tax to pay on the first gift, it would still be considered in calculating the tax payable on the second gift.
 This is because to determine whether there is any tax to pay on the second gift you also need to look at whether there were any previous chargeable transfers within the 7 years before the gift took place.
 In this case the previous chargeable lifetime transfer plus the value of the second gift is more than the nil rate band and therefore the excess is chargeable if they die within 7 years of making the second gift.
 Taper relief would also be available and so a gift inter vivos policy would be appropriate.

 So, we’ve discussed gift inter vivos policies and when they should and should not be used, but are there any other options?